stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 The participants may agree at anytime to increase period O by using a larger value for O in the next and future transaction sets, or regenerating the most recent transaction set, then signing and submitting a transaction that bumps the sequence number of the escrow account to the sequence before the most recent D_i.
 The sequence bump ensures only the most recent transaction with the new period O is valid.

 The participants:

-1. Follow the [Update](#Update) process with the new period O.
+1. Increment i.
-2. Sign and exchange a bump transaction B.
+2. I and R build the bump transaction B_i.
-3. TODO: Set new values for s and i.
+3. I and R follow the [Update Process](#Update-Process), including the step to increment i, to build, sign, and exchange declaration and closing transactions that close the channel in the same state as the most recently agreed state.
+This step yields transactions D_i' and C_i' where i' = i+1.
+4. I and R sign and exchange signatures for deposit transaction B_i.
+5. I or R submit B_i.
+6. Wait for E's sequence number to be B_i's.
+6. Set e to B_i's iteration number.

 The transactions are constructed as follows:

-- B, the _bump transaction_, bumps the sequence number of escrow account E such that only the most recent transaction set is valid.
-B has source account E, sequence number s.
+- B_i, the _bump transaction_, bumps the sequence number of escrow account E
+such that only the most recent transaction set is valid.
+B has source account E, sequence number s_i.

-  B contains operations:
-  - One `BUMP_SEQUENCE` operation with sequence set to 2(i-1)+1.
+  B_i does not require any operations, but since Stellar disallows empty transactions, it contains a `BUMP_SEQUENCE` operation with sequence value 0 as a no-op.

 ### Network Transaction Fees